 The purpose of the first appointment is to assess your concerns, develop a plan of how to address them.
 The session can also be used to begin to address any urgent issues.
 The counselor will answer any questions about the counseling process.
 The counselor will ask for information about yourself, family background, general health/self-care and important relationships in your life.

 The Counseling Center adheres to professional ethical standards and all state and federal laws regarding confidentiality.
 There are some exceptions by law where confidentiality may need to be broken.
-These exceptions may be due to risk of harm to yourself or others, child or elder abuse, or in compliance with a court ordered subpoena or petition.
+These exceptions may be due to risk of harm to yourself or others, child abuse and neglect, abuse and neglect of endangered persons (i.e. elderly), or in compliance with a court ordered subpoena or petition.
 All other information is confidential unless you sign a written release of information.

 No. We cannot release any information about you to a third party without your written consent except in the specific situations described above in the policy on confidentiality.